-- Are there any brochures or other printed material that I can take home with me?
+- Are there any brochures or other printed materials that I can have?
 Can you recommend any websites?

 - Will my other children have dyslexia, too?

-- What kind of help can I expect from my child's school for dyslexia?
+- What kind of help for dyslexia can I expect from my child's school?

 What to expect from your doctor

 Your doctor will likely have a number of questions for you as well, such as: